cnoe-io/website/docs/reference-implementation/idp-stack/idp-stack.md

 title: Create idp Stack on Local Machine
 ---

 A Stack is a collection of Argo CD applications that defines what components should be included in an Internal Developer Platform (IDP).
-It works in tandem with IDP Builder, where the Stack specifies "what" needs to be installed while IDP Builder handles "how" to install it.
-To distinguish it from general technology stacks, it's specifically referred to as a "Kanu IDP stack" or "IDP stack."
+It works in tandem with Idpbuilder, where the Stack specifies "what" needs to be installed while Idpbuilder handles "how" to install it.
+To distinguish it from general technology stacks, it's specifically referred to as a "CNOE IDP stack" or "IDP stack."

 Each Stack can contain varying numbers of packages, where each package represents an Argo CD application.
 For example, one stack might include 4 packages while another might contain 10, depending on specific requirements.
 The stack implementation supports two primary integration mechanisms: local integration, which works with local files pushed into a Git repository using the 'kube' scheme, and remote integration, which can reference external repositories such as Helm charts.